All that glitters is gold

 The Submariner 16618 Underwater

 The Submariner 16618 watches were the brand’s full 18k yellow gold offering during the late 1980s until 2010.
-Bearing all the characteristics of the iconic diver’s watch – 40mm Oyster case waterproof to 1,000 feet, screw-down crown, unidirectional graduated diving bezel, date window magnified by the Cyclops lens, and Oyster bracelet.
+Bearing all the characteristics of the iconic diver’s watch – 40 mm Oyster case waterproof to 1,000 feet, screw-down crown, unidirectional graduated diving bezel calibrated to 60 minutes, date window magnified by the Cyclops lens, and Oyster bracelet, only with a remarkable yellow gold case and bracelet instead of standard stainless steel.

-As a full 18k yellow gold model, the ref.
-16618 was the ultra-luxurious version of the Rolex Sub dive watch and several dial and bezel configurations were available.
-There’s the black dial and black bezel reference (16618LN), as well as the blue dial with matching blue bezel one (16618LB).
-These two options come equipped with the large luminescent hour markers and luminescent Mercedes style center hands for perfect legibility amidst the murky waters of the deep.
+As a full 18k yellow gold model, the Rolex 16618 was the ultra-luxurious version of the Rolex Sub dive watch, and several dial and bezel configurations were available.
+There’s the black dial and bezel reference (16618LN) and the blue dial with a yellow gold bezel outfitted with a blue bezel insert (16618LB).
+Both colorways offer high contrast against the yellow gold Oyster case and bracelet, creating a bold statement piece that looks exceptional on land and far below the ocean’s surface.
+Additionally, these two options come equipped with the large luminescent hour markers and luminescent Mercedes style center hands for perfect legibility amidst the murky waters of the deep.

 On the “Serti” dial varieties of the Submariner ref 16618, the dials shone bright for another reason – the diamond and sapphire gems dotted around the dial as hour markers.
 An even more precious variant is the mega rare ref.
 16618 sporting a lapis lazuli dial – only a few were produced in the early 1990s.
 In 2011, Christie’s sold a Submariner ref.
 16618 with a lapis lazuli dial for over $90,000 during their Important Watches sale in Geneva, while more recently, in 2014, they sold a similar model for over $84,000 at the Hong Kong Important Watches event.

 A fundamental element of Rolex watches is the supreme precision and reliability they offer.
-The 16618 watches are powered by the proprietary Rolex Caliber 3135 perpetual mechanical movement, which is still the movement found within the current collection of Submariners.
+The 16618 watches are powered by the proprietary Rolex Caliber 3135 perpetual mechanical movement, which was recently retired in favor of the newer caliber 3235 movement.
 Of course, the Caliber 3135 is a Superlative Chronometer Officially Certified, meaning that not only has it passed the stringent Swiss Official Chronometer Testing Institute (COSC) tests, but also Rolex’s own in-house battery of assessments.
 As a sports watch, the Submariner ref.
 16618 greatly benefits from the Parachrom hairspring inside the caliber since it increases the watch’s resistance to shocks and temperature swings.
+The 31-jewel movement beats at a frequency of 28,800bph and offers the wearer a 48-hour power reserve, hacking seconds, and a Quickset Date.

 Beautifully crafted, meticulously tested, and globally renowned, the now discontinued yellow gold Rolex Submariner 16618 is a treasure to behold.